-- 1 For the purposes of this Plan, evacuation operations are classified either as "Extraordinary" or as "Standard." - A "Extraordinary" refers to a total evacuation of the Nashua Community College complex (or outlying facility) by all employees and visitors to a location a minimum of five (5) miles from the campus/facility. - B "Standard" refers to a total or partial evacuation of one or buildings to a pre-arranged assembly area, usually within walking distance.
+- 1 For the purposes of this Plan, evacuation operations are classified as either "Extraordinary" or "Standard." - A "Extraordinary" refers to a total evacuation of the Nashua Community College complex (or outlying facility) by all employees and visitors to a location a minimum of five (5) miles from the campus/facility. - B "Standard" refers to a total or partial evacuation of one or buildings to a pre-arranged assembly area, usually within walking distance.